mindspore-ai/mindscience/MindFlow/applications/data_driven/cae_lstm/README.md

 ### Model structure

-The basic framework of CAE-LSTM is mainly based on [paper](https://doi.org/10.13700/j.bh.1001-5965.2022.0085).
+The basic framework of CAE-LSTM is mainly based on paper: [Ruoye Xiao, Jian Yu, Zhengxiao Ma.
+Applicability of Convolutional Autoencoder in reduced-order model of unsteady compressible flows[J/OL].
+Journal of Beihang University: 1-16[2023-07-25].DOI:10.13700/j.bh.1001-5965.2022.0085.](https://doi.org/10.13700/j.bh.1001-5965.2022.0085).
 It consists of CAE and LSTM, where the encoder in CAE reduces the dimensionality of the time series flow field to achieve feature extraction, LSTM learns low dimensional spatiotemporal features and makes predictions, and the decoder in CAE realizes flow field reconstruction.

 + Input：Input the flow field for a period of time
 + Compression：Extract high-dimensional spatiotemporal flow characteristics by dimensionality reduction of the flow field using the encoder of CAE